Home » Salad » Quinoa Chickpea Salad with Lemon Dill Dressing

 Step four: Prepare the salad

-• Pour on the prepared dressing and stir until the quinoa is well coated
+• Pour on the prepared dressing and gently toss the ingredients together until the quinoa is well coated.

-• Refrigerate the salad for 30 minutes or more to allow the flavours to blend (optional, but recommended)
+• Optional (but recommended): Refrigerate the salad for 30 minutes or more to allow the flavours to blend.

 Tips for success

-1. Be sure to rinse the quinoa if it doesn’t come pre-washed to avoid undesirable flavour and texture.
-I like to buy a pre-washed variety to save time.
+• Rinse the quinoa if it doesn’t come pre-washed.
+This will help avoid undesirable flavour and texture.
+I like to buy a pre-washed variety to save time (it will tell you on the package).

-2. You can use more or less dill in the dressing, depending on your taste.
+• Adjust the amount of dill to taste.
+You can use more or less dill in the dressing.
 I found one tablespoon gave only a hint of dill, so I increased the amount to two tablespoons.
 Play with the amount to suit your taste!

-3. I find this salad tastes even better when made ahead of time, so it’s perfect for meal prep.
-I like to make this salad a few hours before serving, to allow the flavours to blend together.
-Store covered in the refrigerator until ready to eat.
+• Let the salad marinate in the refrigerator for at least 30 minutes.
+This salad tastes even better when made ahead of time, so it’s perfect for meal prep and potlucks.
+We tend to make this salad a few hours before serving, to allow the flavours to blend together.

 Laura Lawless, BASc